Ermy99/covid-misinformation/README.md

 ![](images/svm.jpg)

 ## Results
 The results of this project are a set of supervised and unsupervised models that can determine the presence of misinformation.
 The degree of accuracy of these models was analyzed in order to determine the method that was most effective.
-Among unsupervized learning, GMM gave us the results with an F-score of 0.82, while all other models had their metrics around 0.5 or lower.
-However, on average, the performance of clustering algorithsm was poor as mentioned before, which made us realize that our misinformation identification problem is much better suited to supervised learning.
+Among unsupervized learning, GMM gave us the results with an F-score of 0.82, while all other models had their metrics around 0.7 or lower.
+However, on average, the performance of clustering algorithms was poor as mentioned before, which made us realize that our misinformation identification problem is much better suited to supervised learning.
 Our supervised learning models gave much more promsing results.

 ![](images/fmeasureall.png)